Market Positioning Strategy

 • Preparing for a new stage of growth and needing a strong foundation to build from

-In each case, the problem is the same: your positioning is not doing enough work in the market.
+In each of these cases, the problem is the same: your positioning is not doing enough work in the market.
 More marketing will not fix that.
 A stronger strategic foundation will.

 What is market positioning?